lukechilds/this/README.md

 [![Coverage Status](https://coveralls.io/repos/github/lukechilds/get-root-module/badge.svg?branch=master)](https://coveralls.io/github/lukechilds/get-root-module?branch=master)
 [![npm](https://img.shields.io/npm/v/get-root-module.svg)](https://www.npmjs.com/package/get-root-module)

+Useful in tests so you don't have to require the package you're testing via relative paths.

-Starts directory traversal from `process.cwd()` so this should only really be used in tests or CLI apps.
+Starts directory traversal from `process.cwd()` so this should really only be used in tests or CLI apps.

 ## Install